Your Car Was Totaled? What Does That Mean and How Does the Auto Insurance Company Make That Decision?

-To say your vehicle is 'Totaled' doesn't necessarily mean that it sustained significant damage in a crash
+If an auto insurance company determines that your vehicle was totaled in a crash, it doesn't necessarily mean that it sustained significant damage

 When the cost to repair the vehicle exceeds the actual cash value, it will usually be declared a total loss.
 Some state laws vary and require a total loss declaration for lower damage amounts.
 Other times, if damage is so severe that the vehicle cannot be repaired safely, it will also be declared a total loss.

 One Auto insurance company May Not make the same determination as another insurance company